CSS360-2025-Fall/YSDS/report.md

 So we need to delete it to save space and minimize confusion.

-# Code Overwrites All Commands Every Time
+# Code Overwrites All Commands Every Time: Sebi's Portion

 Right now, the code uses a global command update that replaces every single Discord command in the bot each time this script runs.
 It uses this line:
 PUT /applications/${APP_ID}/commands